Mindfulness increases the levels of neurotransmitter serotonin in our brain leading to improved moods.

 Avoid sitting Meditation, when having an anxiety or panic attack

 A normal Sitting Meditation, in fact, due to an effect called ‘relaxation induced stress’ can aggravate panic issues.
-Breath meditation, asana based ‘meditation in movement’ and thought management meditations are some of the effective tools that have been shown to benefit people suffering from panic attacks.
+Mindfulness practices like Breath meditation, asana based ‘meditation in movement’ and thought management meditations are some of the effective tools that have been shown to benefit people suffering from panic attacks.